robiningelbrecht/statistics-for-strava/docs/configuration/config-yaml-example.md

-The main configuration yaml file contains all the settings for you to customize the app and set it up to your liking.

 ```yaml
 general:
   # The URL on which the app will be hosted.
 This URL will be used in the manifest file.